hackclub/hackclub/workshops/expense-tracker/README.md

 ## Hack It ;)

 Further improvements for this project are just endless.
 You can add in more inputs like a custom category (for example: *food, clothing, etc*).
-Also, you can add in a function to display the total amount of all the purchases.
+Also, you can add a function to display the total amount of all the purchases.

-As a topping, you can add in more fields like *interest on purchase, cashbacks, rebates, donations, etc.*
+As a topping, you can add in more fields like *interest on a purchase, cash backs, rebates, donations, etc.*

-You can even make it so awesome that you create an API for this, merge it with a chrome extension which tracks all your purchases and host this script on a server.
+You can even make it so awesome that you create an API for this, merge it with a chrome extension that tracks all your purchases and host this script on a server.
 So, whenever you make a purchase, the whole thing gets sent over to the expense-tracker and it puts all of the data into a .json file!

 ## Demos